5 Landscape Photography Settings Every Photographer Should Know

 The best apertures for landscape photography tend to start around f/8 and go all the way to f/16.
 The particular aperture you choose depends on the scene; if your scene has elements very close to your lens (that is, close foreground elements), you’ll need a narrower aperture.
 But if your scene only includes mid-ground and background elements, then an aperture of f/8 to f/11 will probably do the trick.

 In reality, it’s tough to predict in advance the best aperture for your particular scene.
-I recommend using the Live View function to zoom in and check sharpness throughout the scene.
-Alternatively, you can take a test shot, check the foreground and background, then shoot again with a revised aperture.
+Modern mirrorless cameras make this easier with depth of field preview and focus peaking.
+Alternatively, you can take a test shot, zoom in on your LCD to check the foreground and background, then shoot again with a revised aperture.

 You will occasionally come upon compositions where you just don’t have the right aperture capabilities to get the whole thing in focus.
 I’m talking about extreme wide-angle shots, with a rock or river or group of flowers smack-dab in the foreground, and a background far off in the distance.